alixedi/ubuild-jekyll/index.md

     <strong>we can help you do the same</strong> for your product or business. <a
     href="mailto:hello@dripl.co.uk">Please reach out</a> and we will be happy to discuss if we can help you and how.</p>
-- template: simple-header
+- template: simple-footer
-  block: header-3
+  block: footer-1
-  logo: "/uploads/2020/12/24/logo-1.png"
+  content: Made with ❤︎ by Dripl
 - template: signup-bar
   block: cta-bar
   content: We are building Dripl in public.
 If you want to stay up to date with our
-    progress, <strong>please subscribe</strong>.
+    progress,<span class="Apple-converted-space"> </span><strong>please subscribe</strong>.
-  email_recipient: hello@dripl.co.uk
+  email_recipient: ''
-- template: simple-footer
-  block: footer-1
-  content: Made with ❤︎ by Dripl

 ---